Raúl Bobadilla

-Raúl Marcelo Bobadilla (born 18 June 1987) is a Paraguayan Argentine footballer who plays as a striker for Swiss club Schaffhausen.
+Raúl Marcelo Bobadilla (born 18 June 1987) is a professional footballer who plays as a striker for Swiss club Aarau.
+Born in Argentina, he plays for the Paraguay national team.

-Born and raised in Argentina, the son of Paraguayan parents, he represents Paraguay at international level, making his senior debut in 2015.

 Career

 Early career

 Bobadilla originally started out at River Plate but moved to Concordia Basel in the Swiss Challenge League for the 2006–07 Swiss Challenge League season.
 Murat Yakin was trainer at that time and for Bobadilla this was a very successful season.
 He scored 18 goals in 28 League games and finished third in the goal scorer list at the end of the season.
 Yakin left Concordia and went to Grasshopper Club Zürich as assistant trainer to Hanspeter Latour for the 2007–08 Super League season and took Bobadilla with him.
 Bobadilla continued his good goalscoring form, becoming their first choice striker.
 Bobadilla finished in second place of the goal scorer list at the end of the season and was shortlisted in the Final 4 players for the Swiss League player of the year for the 2007–08 season, which was ultimately won by Hakan Yakin.

 Bobadilla signed for Borussia Mönchengladbach on 11 June 2009 but returned to Switzerland in 2012 to play for Bern's BSC Young Boys.